Steve Stoute

-Steve Stoute (born June 26, 1970) is an American record executive who concurrently was Executive Vice President of Interscope Geffen A&M Records and President of Urban Music at Sony Music from 1999 to 2009.
+Steve Stoute (born June 26, 1970) is an American record executive who co-founded Ill Will Records alongside Nas in 1999.
+He also served as the Executive Vice President of Interscope Geffen A&M Records and President of Urban Music at Sony Music from 1999 to 2009.
 In 2017, he founded the music distribution platform UnitedMasters, for which he is chief executive officer (CEO).
 He also founded Translation, a music marketing agency, in 2004.

 With singer Mary J. Blige, he co-founded the non-profit, Foundation for the Advancement of Women Now (FFAWN) in 2008.
 In 2011, he released a book, The Tanning of America: How Hip-Hop Created a Culture That Rewrote the Rules of the New Economy.

 Career

 Music

 From 1990 to 1999, Stoute was an executive at several labels in the music industry.
 At Interscope Geffen A&M Records, Stoute was President of the Urban Music division and executive vice president.
 Prior to joining Interscope, Stoute was president of Urban Music for Sony Music Entertainment, where he played a role in launching the music career of Will Smith.
 Stoute is the former manager of Nas, Trackmasters and Mary J. Blige.

 In April 1999, rapper Sean Combs assaulted Stoute in his office with a champagne bottle over Combs' demand to not air a Nas video he appeared in.
 In June 1999, Stoute sued, resulting in a $500,000 out-of-court settlement from Combs.